Ahmad-Hazrati/PP1/README.md

 ![Order](/assets/images/City_cake_form.png)

 This site is developed with the use of HTML and CSS with a minor coding of JavaScript for product page swiper.
-The site contains the full functionality front-end of a web with a better user experience.
+The site contains the full functionality front-end of a web with a better user experience by adopting different screen sizes.

 ### Features Left to Implement

-- As this site is static, further enhancements and features are required to process the user data.
+- As this site is static, further enhancements and features are required to interact, get and process the user data.
 - Further features to implement are:
   - Include the product ingredients and price
   - Filtering options
+  - Add shopping cart
-  - Review page
+  - Add review page
   - Store the user data in a database
   - Secure credit card payment process